yt-project/yt/doc/source/analyzing/fields.rst

 Magnetic Fields
 ---------------
-TODO: clarify if this section needs an update after https://github.com/yt-project/yt/pull/3812

 Magnetic fields require special handling, because their dimensions are different in different systems of units, in particular between the CGS and MKS (SI) systems of units.